Design

 Natural Materials and Neutral Colors

-Japanese and Scandinavian design favor the use of natural materials.
+Both Japanese minimalism and Scandinavian style promote the use of natural elements and materials.
 Think solid wood, stone, paper, linen, rattan, wool, and ceramics.
-Additionally, these styles make the most of neutral color palettes with tones of beige, off-white, cream, and taupe.
+Additionally, these styles make the most of any neutral color palette with tones of beige, off-white, cream, and taupe.
 Darker hues are usually reserved for earthy tones or splashes of green and muted blue, which add the perfect contrast to the main palette.

 Functional and Aesthetic Balance

 Regardless of color palette or materials, Japandi style living spaces showcase the importance of good design.
 While undeniably gorgeous, these interiors enhance functionality and everyday comfort with practical furniture and multifunctional products.
-Tables with hidden storage or compact stools that transform into handy side tables.
+Tables with hidden storage or a compact stool that transforms into a handy side table.
 Furthermore, quality craftsmanship ensures not only the longevity of the furniture, lighting and finishes, but also guarantees the enduring beauty of a Japandi decor.

 Rooms in Japandi Style